agarzola/symdeps/README.md

 examples above would result in a symlink at:
 `project_root/public/js/vendor/library`.

+### Using relative links
+This library can generate symbolic links using relative source paths that are relative to the location of the link instead of absolute (which is the default).
+This is useful in the creation of deployment artifacts, when using container environments where the symlinks may be created outside the container, or when otherwise moving the application root somewhere.
+You can make `symdeps` use relative paths by setting `"relative": true` in your `package.json`’s symdeps config, or by using the `--relative` flag from the command line.

 ### Using hard links
 Depending on your workflow, you might want to use hard links instead of symbolic links.
 This is particularly useful if your deployment process does not